authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

    Specification document: This one

-Registry for Support BIMI Formats
+Registry for Supported BIMI Formats
 ------------

 Names of support file types supported by BIMI must be registered by IANA.